SammyDeAgent/genshin-archive/README.md

 ![Geo Support/Shielder Zhongli](/builds/zhongli.png "Geo Support/Shielder Zhongli")

 ## Partial Builds
-<p>Characters that is not used in Abyss that much as compared to overworld.
+<p>Characters that are not used in Abyss nor Overworld that often.
 Some are not fully builded or optimized yet.
 Hover over to see their roles.</p>

 ![Dendro Sub DPS/Driver Collei](/builds/collei.png "Dendro Sub DPS/Driver Collei")
 ![Electro Healer/Battery Dori](/builds/dori.png "Electro Healer/Battery Dori")